qpdf/qpdf/manual/cli.rst

    :samp:`--keep-files-open` for details.

 :samp:`--pages options --`
    Select specific pages from one or more input files.
-See :ref:`ref.page-selection` for details on how to do page selection (splitting and merging).
+See :ref:`page-selection` for details on how to do page selection (splitting and merging).

 :samp:`--collate={n}`
    When specified, collate rather than concatenate pages from files specified with :samp:`--pages`.
 With a numeric argument, collate in groups of :samp:`{n}`.
    The default is 1.
-See :ref:`ref.page-selection` for additional details.
+See :ref:`page-selection` for additional details.

 :samp:`--flatten-rotation`
    For each page that is rotated using the ``/Rotate`` key in the page's